ipastushenko/simple-chat/README.md

 ### develoment server cycle commands
 1. Run `go install` for compiling and installing of server in docker container
-4. Run `simple-chat` for starting of server
+4. Run `server` for starting of server